 The subject of this post is not the novel or any of this but the 2021 film adaptation directed by Denis Villeneuve

 When re-reading Dune earlier this year, I did have in mind Villeneuve’s 2021 adaptation though I didn’t see it until quite recently.
 I have since watched it two more times which should be enough indication that I enjoyed it.
-To get the obvious criticism out of the way it is important to point out that this is really Dune – Part One which covers the first of the novel’s three parts.
+To get the obvious criticism out of the way it is important to point out that this is really Dune – Part One which covers a little more than half of the events of the novel.
 This will not be unexpected to anyone who has read the novel and it is only that it was not clearly advertised as such that I have a problem with.
-“Part One” was absent from posters and trailers and in the film it only briefly indicates this in the quickly vanishing title.
+“Part One” was absent from posters and trailers and in the film it only briefly indicates this in a quickly vanishing title.

 I have seen a number of Villeneuve’s previous films including Sicario, Arrival and Blade Runner 2049.
 I enjoyed aspects of all these films but I wouldn’t say I particularly liked any of them.
 Dune has all his signatures but — perhaps more because of the source material — is the best film he’s done.
 In contrast Sicario had a few nice action scenes and everything else was boring.
 Arrival was as anticlimactic as every film involving aliens coming to earth.
 Blade Runner 2049 was a pointless sequel that could have been interesting if fleshed-out as a stand-alone film.
 Dune had a significant pedigree to work from and is much better as a result.